Foreword

 Demand signals.
 Direct: Anthropic ("Forward Deployed Engineer, Applied AI"), OpenAI (Forward Deployed Software Engineer plus vertical specializations: Life Sciences FDE, Semiconductor FDE, Government FDE), Palantir (the original FDSE role), Salesforce (committed to hiring 1,000 FDEs), Databricks ("AI Engineers, FDE"), Cohere, Ramp, Rippling, Intercom.
 The Anthropic/Blackstone $1.5B venture is fundamentally an FDE-deployment vehicle.
 The OpenAI Deployment Company (launched May 11 2026, $10B) acquired Tomoro to gain 150 FDEs from day one.
 EY launched a UK & Ireland FDE practice in April 2026.
 Indirect: mid-market companies in healthcare, financial services, legal, manufacturing, retail with a board mandate to deploy AI.

 Supply signals.
 Ex-Palantir is the gold standard.
 Ex-frontier-lab applied AI teams.
-Senior engineers from AI-native startups (Cursor, Anysphere, Anthropic, OpenAI, Linear, Vercel) open to embedded work.
+Senior engineers from AI-native startups and frontier labs open to embedded work.
 Strong technical writing as a signal — FDEs have to communicate constantly with non-technical executives.
 People with public case studies of "I went into Company X and shipped Y in eight weeks."

 Common failure when the wrong person is hired.
 Companies hire a senior backend engineer who is brilliant but cannot read an exec room.
 The customer relationship deteriorates within a quarter.
 Or they hire a former management consultant who can read the room but cannot ship code.
 Either way, the deployment stalls.